-Let us dualize the above diagram and constructions, using our model $(\Graphs_M^{\fr},\Graphs_n)$ for the framed configuration space comodule.
-We suppose that our section $s$ is modeled by the dgca morphism \beq{equ:sigma} \sigma : (A\otimes \hat H(G), d) \to A \eeq Then we obtain a model for $\FM_n(r)$ as the pushout
+Let us dualize the above diagram and constructions, using our model ($\Graphs_M^{\fr}$, $\Graphs_n$) for the framed configuration space comodule.
+Let us assume that our section $s$ is modeled by the dgca morphism: \beq{equ:sigma} \sigma : (A\otimes \hat H(G), d) \to A \eeq From this data, we obtain a model for $\FM_n(r)$ as the pushout

 Here we again cannot readily apply the pullback-to-pushout Lemma since the base is not simply connected.
-However, one nevertheless verifies explicitly that the Lemma still holds, i.e., that the induced map $\Graphs_M^{\fr}(r) \otimes_{ (A\otimes \hat H(G))^r } A^r \cong \Graphs_M(r)\to \OmPA(\FM_M)$ is a quasi-isomorphism, analogously to the proof of Theorem \ref{thm:graphs-m-model}, using the result of \cite[Theorem 1, section 9.3]{GHV1976}.
+However, one nevertheless verifies explicitly that the Lemma still holds, i.e., that the induced map $\Graphs_M^{\fr}(r) \otimes_{ (A\otimes \hat H(G))^r } A^r \cong \Graphs_M(r)\to \OmPA(\FM_M)$ is a quasi-isomorphism.
+The proof is analogous to the proof of Theorem \ref{thm:graphs-m-model}, using the result of \cite[Theorem 1, section 9.3]{GHV1976}.